hwmhht/hht204806/Lesson-3:-Hidden-faces-removal-(z-buffer).md

 ![](http://webloria.loria.fr/~sokolovd/cg-course/03-zbuffer/img/3f057a75601d8ac34555e72ea03ef711.png)

 By the way, i'd like to mention that this model i use heavily in the course is created by [Vidar Rapp](https://se.linkedin.com/in/vidarrapp).
-He kindely granted me a permission to use it for teaching rendering basics and i vandalized it, but i promise you to give back the eyes to the black guy.
+He kindely granted me a permission to use it for teaching rendering basics and i vandalized it, but i promise you to give back the eyes to the guy.

 Well, back to the topic, in theory we could just draw all the triangles without discarding any.
 If we do it properly starting rear-to-front, the front facets will erase the back ones.
 It is called the [painter's algorithm](http://en.wikipedia.org/wiki/Painter%27s_algorithm).
 Unfortunately, it comes along with a high computational cost: for each camera movement we need to re-sort all the scene.
 And then there are dynamic scenes...
 And this is not even the main problem.
 The main problem is it is not always possible to determine the correct order.